Eric Groenendyk (Ph.D., University of Michigan) joined the department in 2009. His

 Party identification may be the single most powerful predictor of voting behavior,

 yet scholars disagree whether this is good or bad for democracy.
-Competing Motives in the Partisan Mind (Oxford University Press, forthcoming) provides a window into the nature of party identification by examining circumstances
+Competing Motives in the Partisan Mind (Oxford University Press, 2013) provides a window into the nature of party identification by examining circumstances

 in which political attitudes and party identities collide.
 Findings show that individuals